ffmmulder/sarek_documentation/README.md

 #### (i)genomes.config

-The (i)genomes config contains all the locations of the various resources used, this is the list of options and which tools use them
+The igenomes.config and genomes.config files can be found in the sarek//conf subfolder and contains all the locations of the various resources used.
+An overview of options and which tools use them

  * ac_loci & ac_loci_gc<br>ascat<br>
  * bwa<br>bwa<br>